-Further, higher interest rates on borrowings will contribute to higher interest expense on variable rate debt and impact long-term rates on future financing plans.
-As of September 30, 2023, PSEG had entered into floating-to-fixed interest rate swaps totaling \$900 million in order to reduce the volatility in interest expense related to a portion of a \$1.25 billion variable rate term loan at PSEG Power due March 2025.
+Further, outlook.
+If it persists, higher interest rates on borrowings will contribute to higher interest expense on variable rate variable-rate debt and impact long-term rates on future financing plans.
+As of September 30, 2023 March 31, 2024, PSEG had entered into floating-to-fixed interest rate swaps totaling \$900 million \$1.75 billion in order to reduce the volatility in interest expense related to a portion of a \$1.25 billion variable rate term loan at PSEG Power due March 2025.